mattc41190/udemy-course-algorithms/binary-search-tree/delete-from-bst.md

 }
 ```

-As you can see most of the this code is debug log statements that inform the caller of the state of the search, and the important bits continue a pattern are all too familiar with.
+As you can see most of the this code is debug log statements that inform the caller of the state of the search, and the important bits continue a pattern we are all too familiar with.
 We set the `rightMostOfLeftPrev` to `rightMostOfLeft` and we set `rightMostOfLeft` to `rightMostOfLeft.right` since we know that `rightMostOfLeft.right` cannot be null since  `while(rightMostOfLeft.right)` returned true.

-Once we have found the right most child of the left hand side of the `curNode` (note that the right most of left could be the `curNode.left` itself if `curNode.left.right` is falsey) it is time to swap `curNode` for `rightMostOfLeft` and safely replace all the pointers therein.
+Once we have found the right most child of the left hand side of the `curNode` (note that the right most of left could be the `curNode.left` itself if `curNode.left.right` is falsey) it is time to swap `curNode` for `rightMostOfLeft` and safely replace all the references to others nodes therein.

-The first case we check for is if the `prevNode` (REMEMBER THAT GUY!) is null.
+The first case we check for is if the `prevNode` (__REMEMBER THAT GUY!__) is null.
 When it is null we know we are deleting the `root` node and replacing it with it's largest (or right-most) left-hand child.

 ```javascript
 if(!prevNode) {